JulioHC00/cme_flare_forecast/README.md

 ### Feature processing

 Data from SWAN is loaded into an sqlite database.
-For convenience this is already done and can be found in the file `data/features.db`, table `SWAN`.
+For convenience this is already done and can be found by extracting `data.zip` from [doi.org/10.5281/zenodo.14851540](doi.org/10.5281/zenodo.14851540) inside the repository.
+The data is located at `data/features.db`, table `SWAN`.
 To the original columns of this table we add a `IS_VALID` boolean flag indicating whether that particular entry contains valid data.
 The validity is based on meeting the following two criteria:

 1. `IS_TMFI`, which indicates whether the magnetic field features can be trusted (see [SWAN-SF](https://www.nature.com/articles/s41597-020-0548-x) for details of what this means).
 Its value is 1 when they can be trusted and 0 otherwise.
 We require a value of 1.
 2. No SHARP keyword must have a missing value